RvbyY/rust_perso/README.md

 # rust_perso
-//rust projects that I already did in c or py
+//rust projects that I already did in c or py\n
 105demography:
 • 𝑌 is the population
 • 𝑋 is the year